Blackboard Mass Notifications FAQ

 What is Blackboard Mass Messenger?

-Blackboard Mass Messenger, is a messaging system that allows school and district administrators to send messages to staff, parents, students, and community members using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter and post to website alert.
+Blackboard Mass Messenger, is a messaging system that allows school and district administrators to send messages to staff and parents using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter, Push notification to mobile app and post to website alert.
 Messenger also sends automated attendance and negative lunch balance messages.
 Blackboard Mass Messenger has replaced School Messenger.

 What type of automated messages does this system send?